hsowards/project_spring_2020/README.md

 2. Make a LD (linkage disequilibrium) matrix with the reference panel data
 3. Align and clean the summary stats and LD matrix
 4. Fine-map the region using 2 different programs:
-    4a.
-A program written in R named SuSiE
+    - SuSiE, written in R
-    4b.
-A program written in C++ named DAP-G
+    - DAP-G, written in C++

-*Important Note: This package, when used in it's full extent u
+*Important Note: This package, when used in it's full extent, references data that is not publicly available*

+To access this repository locally, enter the following code into command line:

 ```
 git clone https://github.com/hsowards/project_spring_2020
 ```

 Then open notebooks/RSR.ipynb, which will walk you through the process of finemapping from start to finish.